For Patients & Caregivers

 Studies done in vitro and in animal models using the bark extracts indicate antimalarial (1), antinociceptive (2) (11), and anti-inflammatory (11) effects, as well as anticholinesterase activity resulting in reversal of cognitive defects (3).
 This property is being explored as a potential treatment for Alzheimer’s disease (4).
 Flavopereirine derived from pao pereira demonstrated activity against leishmaniasis in vitro (13).

-The anticancer potential of P. pereira has also been investigated.
-In preclinical studies, the bark extracts demonstrated antitumor activity and also enhanced the effects of carboplatin in ovarian cancer cells (5); suppressed the growth of prostate cancer (6) (7); and pancreatic cancer cells along with potentiating the effects of gemcitabine (8).
+The anticancer potential of pao pereira has also been investigated.
+In preclinical studies, the bark extracts demonstrated antitumor activity and enhanced carboplatin effects in ovarian cancer cells (5).
+It also suppressed the growth of prostate cancer (6) (7) and pancreatic cancer cells along with potentiating gemcitabine effects (8), and inhibited pancreatic cancer stem-like cells (12).
 Clinical trials have not yet been conducted.

 Pao pereira is marketed in supplemental form as an alternative anticancer treatment, but safety and efficacy has not been determined.